This article is partly self-therapy - but also targeted towards some of my friends.

 The low price that signals low quality directly punches the claim of high quality in the face.

-Now hereon, everything you do has to actively fight that first impression.
+Hereon, everything you do has to actively fight that first impression.

 Compare that to the default first impression of high quality through high rates.